This article features five ways for the low budget traveler to stay sane when travel isn’t an option.

 Explore the World from Your Couch

 Obviously, bingeing travel content is no substitute for actually getting out and traveling.
-However, when needs must, they might just help you scratch your itch to explore new places.
 Your viewing might even inspire some future jaunts too!

 Win a Bigger Budget

 We’d all like a bigger travel budget – especially those of us already traveling on a shoestring!
-You could spend the rest of 2020 trying to achieve just that with the help of online casinos.
 Before you scoff at the idea of trying to gamble up a travel bankroll, wait a moment.
 There’s actually a way that you can win real money from online casinos without risking any of your own.

 If you’ve never played at an online casino before, sites like NoDeposit365 offer the best way to keep track of all new bonuses that are released daily.
 Check them out and get spinning those reels.
-You might just win enough to plan the trip of a lifetime post-COVID!
+You might just win enough to plan the trip of a lifetime!

 One of the best ways to mentally escape has always been within the pages of a great book.
 Loads of novels are dedicated to travel and through them you can transport yourself away from wherever you’ve been forced to indoors from the coronavirus.